chaw1/AI_Demo/README.md

 Open `http://127.0.0.1:8000` after starting the backend to use the demo.

-Select the **Keyword Search** tab to input a term and view the analysis JSON.
+Select the **Keyword Search** tab to input a term and view the charts of product prices and brand distribution.
+A "Toggle JSON" button is available to inspect the raw response.

 *Note*: Due to environment restrictions, the demo uses a static sample HTML file instead of live Amazon requests.